Potatopo/apod/README.md

 # apod
-I could not to realize the installation of the image on the wallpaper.
+In this application, I realized working with APOD API.
+To send a query I used Retrofit library.
+This is my first application using network requests.
-But I made a discovery full description by clicking on it. dsfdsf dsffsdf
+Switching between images is performed by swipe.
+You can hide and show the description of the image by clicking on it.
+By pressing on the description you can read it completely.